spapanik/django-template/{{cookiecutter.project_name}}/README.rst

 Create the certificate
 ^^^^^^^^^^^^^^^^^^^^^^

 As the site is HTTPS-only, there must be a certificate for it.
-You may use `easyCA`_ to create it.
+There are two good ways to do it:

+* Use `ngrok`_
+* Use `easyCA`_

+Ngrok will use ngrok's certificate, and easyCA will create a root certificate that you'll need to install, and then change your ``nginx`` and ``/etc/hosts`` to use it.
+Both projects have good documentation that you can follow.

 Creating the virtualenv
 ^^^^^^^^^^^^^^^^^^^^^^^